Arthur Galston: Bioethics

 Arthur Galston died of congestive heart failure on June 15, 2008, in Hamden, Connecticut.

 Family

 In 1942, Galston married Dale Judith Kuntz, whom he had met at Cornell University.
 Their son William Arthur Galston became a political scientist.
 He was an advisor to U.S. President Bill Clinton and is a senior fellow at the Brookings Institution.
+Their daughter, Beth Galston, is an environmental sculptor who often uses plants as source material.